Yaron2334/SystemMonitor/README.md

 The hardest part is done!

-2. Open SystemMonitor-Yaron in Droptop Four go to Preferences -> "Variables config" and follow the Instructions.
+2. Open SystemMonitor-Yaron in Droptop Four go to Preferences -> "Variables config" and follow the Instructions in the document.

 (3. You can rename the temperature/fan (or any other) meters in HWiNFO by rightclicking -> rename.
 This will automaticaly change the Name in System Monitor.)